sunray/coding-standard/coding-standard-php.md

 * A name SHOULD be descriptive, distinctive, precise and readable.
 * A name SHOULD NOT be abbreviated.
-* A name SHOULD NOT be pre- or postfixed with Interface, Trait or Abstract.

 A long name is not a problem, since our IDE has auto completion.